enonic/old-xp-doc/doc/getting-started/page-templates.rst

 #.
 In the Content pane, select the country and click "Edit".
 #.
 In Live Edit view, click on the page.
 A box should appear with the name of the country.
 If the word "country" appears in the box then
    you have selected the part.
 In that case, click the "Parent" button twice.
 #.
-Open the context panel (cog button in the toolbar) and select "Automatic" from under the "Renderer" label.
+Open the context panel (cog button |cogicon|) and select "Automatic" from under the "Renderer" label.
 (It's under the "Inspect" tab)
 #.
 Save draft and close the tab.

 You can select another `Page template` at any time, or even customize the presentation of a single content.